gravitational/teleport/rfd/0072-ec2-tags.md

 ### Azure

 Azure instance metadata (including tags) is always enabled and requires no additional setup from the user.
+Azure VMs do not require a restart for tag updates to apply.

 Namespace prefix: `azure`